AgP42/MMM-SmartWebDisplay/README.md

 			width:"100%", //largeur
                		updateInterval: 0, //in min.
 Set it to 0 for no refresh (for videos)
                 	NextURLInterval: 0.5, //in min, set it to 0 not to have automatic URL change.
 If only 1 URL given, it will be updated
-                	displayStateInfos: false,	//to display if the module is on autoloop, or stop.
                 	displayLastUpdate: true, //to display the last update of the URL
 			displayLastUpdateFormat: 'ddd - HH:mm:ss', //format of the date and time to display
                 	url: ["http://magicmirror.builders/", "https://www.youtube.com/embed/Qwc2Eq6YXTQ?autoplay=1"], //source of the URL to be displayed